lonesloane/GraphXQL/README.md

 git clone https://github.com/lonesloane/graphxql.git
 ```

-Review the content of the file "gradle-local.properties" and if needed update the targeted ports for the main application and the unit-test application.
+Review the content of the file `gradle-local.properties` and if needed update the targeted ports for the main application and the unit-test application.
 You should also review the user and password used for the deployment.

 Next, deploy the application.